j6k4m8/en600.468-final/report/report.md

 ## Running casmacat over mosesserver
 Start `mosesserver` with your specified model configuration file.
 If you want to get off the ground quickly, use `scripts/run/runserver-europarl`, which uses the EuroParl corpus as its model source.

 You now have `mosesserver` running locally on port 8080.
+Next, we'll run casmacat.

+You can either run the server as per the casmacat documentation, or you can simply run `runserver-casmacat.sh`.

+## ...so, finally:
+You can run everything inside the `scripts/run` directory — each will need its own terminal to run in, but once you're running those, you can hit your JSON server at `ip:port/translate`.

 ## Future Work